louisfghbvc/Leetcode/README.md

 │      1387.
 Sort Integers by The Power Value.cpp
 │      1451.
 Rearrange Words in a Sentence.cpp
 │      1471.
 The k Strongest Values in an Array.cpp
-│      451.
+│      1508.
+Range Sum of Sorted Subarray Sums.cpp
+│      1509.
+[Like] Minimum Difference Between Largest and Smallest Value in Three Moves.cpp │      451.
 [Like] Sort Characters By Frequency.cpp
 │      912.
 Sort an Array.cpp
 │      973.
 [Like And Useful]K Closest Points to Origin.cpp